-Appalachian music is the soundtrack at Valle Country Fair
+Appalachian Music is the soundtrack at Valle Country Fair

 The mission of the Valle Country Fair is to raise funds for charitable organizations and church outreach in Avery and Watauga counties.
 In its first 40 years, the Valle Fair raised more than $1 million to help people in need.

 The Valle Country Fair will be held on Saturday, Oct.
 16, in a large pasture located beside NC Highway 194 between Valle Crucis and Banner Elk.
-Admission to the Fair is free, and parking is available in the adjoining field for $10 per car, $25 for a small bus or vans, and $50 for a motor coach.
-No pets are allowed at the Fair.
+Admission to the Fair is free, and parking is available in the adjoining field for $10 per car, $25 for a small bus or van, and $50 for a motor coach.
+Sorry, but no pets are allowed at the Fair.

 The event is sponsored by Holy Cross Episcopal Church in cooperation with the Valle Crucis Conference Center.
 All proceeds are used serving people who need assistance.
 For more information, contact Holy Cross Church at (828) 963-4609, or click to www.vallecountryfair.org for the complete schedule of performances and fair updates.